vega28/hb_project/README.md

 Mybrary is a personal library app that allows users to log, review, and organize their books, movies, and other media.

-### Tech Stack
+### Technologies Used

-- backend: PostgreSQL, SQLAlchemy, Python, Bokeh, Flask, Jinja
+- backend: PostgreSQL, SQLAlchemy, Python, Flask, Jinja
 - frontend: JavaScript, jQuery, Bootstrap

-### APIs Used

-- Google Books
+- Python libraries: Bokeh
-- IMDB
+- APIs: Google Books, IMDB

 ### Links

 - Check out the [Mybrary demo video]!
 - See [full data model here]

+### Installation Instructions

+- Clone this repository to your machine
+- Set up a virtual environment and install all dependencies listed in requirements.txt
+- Get IMDB and Google Books API keys and save into secrets.sh
+- Run seed.py to create and seed the PostgreSQL database
+- Run server.py to launch the app!

-### Roadmap
+## Development Roadmap

-#### MVP
+### MVP

 - User signup / login / logout
-- Add media item
+- Add media item to database / personal library
 - Search database for media
 - Organize media into personal collections
 - Browse users and media

-#### 2.0
+### 2.0

 - User updates
 - Genres
-- Visualize data
+- Visualize data using Bokeh

-#### Future Growth
+### Future Growth

 - ARIA accessibility tools for frontend
 - Integrate more APIs for the user
 - Secure user data
 - New media recommendations by genre
 - More data visualization
-- Set goals and track progress

-### Installation Instructions

-- Clone this repository to your machine
-- Set up a virtual environment and install all items in requirements.txt
-- Get IMDB and Google Books API keys and save into secrets.sh

 ## About the Developer